noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- reactive programming
 		- facilitates working with data flow and propagation of change
 		- extremely importaant ahen delaing with asynchronous or event based code
+		- raises the level of absraction in your code
+		- based on functional programming by using pure functions to process data with the same familiar operations like map and reduce and the terseness of lambda expressions
+	- function reactive programming
+		-
 	- object oriented programming
+		- favor the creation of new derived objects as the principal means to gain code reuse
+			- i.e. one object will reuse all the data & behavior from its parent otypes
+		- rely heavily on object-based encapsulatin to protect the integrity of the objects mutable state
 	- declarative programming
 		- expresses a set of oeprations without revealing how their implen=meneted or how data flows through them
 		- separates program description from evaluation